Skip to main content

 Cairo-lang v0.12.0 (includes Cairo v2.0.0) introduces a new type of data that can be exchanged with Starknet: the Enums.
 Not related to the TypeScript Enums, the Cairo Enums are identical to Rust Enums.

-More information in the Starknet book here.
+More information in the Cairo book here.

 In the following paragraphs, you will see how to send and receive Enums with the Starknet network.